abgulati/hf-waitress/README.md

 ### Quantizing LLMs

-- Several Quantization methods are available in HF-Waitress: BitsAndBytes, Quanto, HQQ, and the ability to run AWQ models directly off the HF-Hub
+- Several Quantization methods are available in HF-Waitress: BitsAndBytes, Quanto and HQQ, alongside the ability to run HF-Transformer and AWQ models directly off the HF-Hub

 - BitsAndBytes:
     - Requires: Nvidia CUDA-supported GPU